-Question #2: Have you been called by God according to his purpose?
-This does not mean, "Have you ever heard the gospel?"
-Or: "Have you ever heard an invitation calling you to repent and believe?"
-Verse 30 makes plain what the call is we are talking about here: "[Those] whom [God] predestined, these He also called; and whom He called, these He also justified; and whom He justified, these He also glorified."
+This does not mean, “Have you ever heard the gospel?” or “Have you ever heard an invitation calling you to repent and believe?”
+Verse 30 makes plain what the call is we are talking about here: “[Those] whom [God] predestined, these he also called; and whom he called, these he also justified; and whom he justified, these he also glorified.”
 All those who are called are justified.
 So this calling from God is not a mere invitation, but a powerful and effective summons that woke you up from the slumber of ignorance and rebellion, so that you saw Jesus and gladly submitted to him.

 Many regard Christ crucified as foolishness.
 But those who are called see in him the power and the wisdom of God.
 Something has happened to them.
 They’ve been called.

 Picture it this way: before you were called by God, you were in real sense asleep in your bed.
 Into your bedroom came Jesus Christ.
 He stood there in the glory of his Calvary love and his resurrection power.
 But you were asleep.
 In fact, you were dreaming.
 And in the dream (which is your ordinary life) you saw Jesus.
 Only in the dream he looked foolish.
 He wasn’t attractive.
 You wondered why others made such a big deal out of him.
 In the dream, your television was more exciting.
 Your boyfriend was more real.
 Your job more satisfying.